PubInv/osh-registry/README.md

 On October 10, 2024 Aditya Choksi joined the project as a volunteer.

+## Curent Work

+As of October 10, 2024, we are adding face shield project from [Open Source Medical Supplies](https://docs.google.com/document/d/14GyjfQHCUBYXt14rdb1bHVk-JzVFBmgbmjx1ar00lq4/edit?tab=t.0) to the registry.

 ## License

 This project is free software licensed under the GNU Affero General Public License.